 I visited St. Croix in June and I was amazed that it was the low season because it is so picturesque year round.
 I hear if you go in January, you must catch the Carnival.
 Here is a link to an events calendar to help you see what is happening year round in St. Croix.

-Besides the 10 things to do in St. Croix that I mentioned, there are many more that were suggested to me by locals and other island visitors.
+Besides the 10 things to do in St Croix that I mentioned, there are many more that were suggested to me by locals and other island visitors.
 I was told about the amazing golfing at the Buccaneer, 2 rum distilleries to visit, Casino Divi, and the music scene.
 The island also has 235 sugar mills and 115 wind mills from the 1700-1800s.
 I got to see about 7 sugar mills while I was in St. Croix- my favorite was at the Buccaneer Resort.
+The Botanical Gardens of St. Croix are another fun option.
+These gardens offer a peaceful escape with a wide variety of tropical plants, flowers, and walking trails.